LoicGrobol/scorch/README.md

 - If `"type"` is `"clusters"`, then top-level should have a `"clusters"` key containing a mapping from clusters ids to cluster contents (as lists of mention identifiers).

-Of course the system and gold files should use the same set of mention identifiers…
+Of course the system and gold files should use the same set of mention identifiers for the mentions they have in common.

+For convenience, the [`conll.py`](/scorch/conll.py) converts CoNLL-2012 files to this format.

 ### Multiple documents